cert-manager/website/content/en/docs/usage/certificate.md

 > the [`webhook component`](../../concepts/webhook/) can prevent cert-manager
 > from functioning correctly
 > [`#1269`](https://github.com/jetstack/cert-manager/issues/1269).

-> Note: Take care when setting the `renewBefore` field to be very close to the
-> `duration` as this can lead to a renewal loop, where the `Certificate` is always
-> in the renewal period.
-Some `Issuers` set the `notBefore` field on their
-> issued X.509 certificates before the issue time to fix clock-skew issues,
-> leading to the working duration of a certificate to be less than the full
-> duration of the certificate.
-For example, Let's Encrypt sets it to be one hour
-> before issue time, so the actual *working duration* of the certificate is 89
-> days, 23 hours (the *full duration* remains 90 days).

 A full list of the fields supported on the Certificate resource can be found in the [API reference documentation](../../reference/api-docs/#cert-manager.io/v1alpha2.CertificateSpec)